Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/WSUS.md

 An **Approval Progress** window should appear and once the approvals are complete you should see something like this.
 Click **Close**

 If you click **Refresh** at the top of the panel, those updates should be gone since they have been approved.
+>Approving updates does not immediately install them on clients, it only makes them available.
+Clients will download and install them based on the specified GPO schedule.
 <img width="1051" height="881" alt="Screenshot from 2025-09-02 18-12-23" src="https://github.com/user-attachments/assets/7e532913-9f0d-4895-ae75-ae254692de9e" />